brianroyee/UXcasestudies/dopamineloop.md

 ---

-## 🧬 Flow Blueprint: The Dopamine Journey

-[Onboarding → Personalized Setup] \n
-↓
-[First Task → Instant Reward]
-↓
-[Social Prompt → Peer Activity Shown]
-↓
-[Mood Check-in → Custom Encouragement]
-↓
-[Streak Continues → Level Up]
-↓
-[FOMO Event Unlocks → Returns Again]

----

 ## ✅ Design Checklist for product design
-> This list is based on the personal research
+> This list is based on the personal research.

 - [x] Streaks, XP, Progress meters
 - [x] Personal avatars, mood-based personalization